 New AHCA Guide Focuses on Social Media Abuse of Nursing Home Residents

-Posted on behalf of The Bell Law Firm, PLLC on Jun 27, 2016 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Jun 27, 2016 in Nursing Home Information

 Due to an increasing, newer form of elder abuse, the American Health Care Association (AHCA) has created a training kit to be used by nursing homes to educate their staff regarding proper social media usage and how to report social media elder abuse when it occurs.